tdv/go-pool/README.md

 }

 func main() {
-  //Your DB has died.
-May be...
-  doSomething(100500, "Does not metter")
+  // Your DB has died.
+May be... doSomething(100500, "Does not metter")
   // ...
 }